OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §6 Reflection

-Every object has a single valued property with the qualified name \[“opendma.org”, “Class”\].
+Every object must have at least a single valued property (§4) with the qualified name \[“opendma.org”, “Class”\].
 This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
-The value may not be null.
+The value must not be null.

+The properties of every object must exactly match in number, data type, cardinality and nullability the *effective property list* (§10) defined by the valid class object.

 #### §7 Class info object

 A *class info object* is an object with at least theses properties:

+1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6
-1.  \[“opendam.org”, “Name”\], single value, String
+2.  \[“opendma.org”, “Name”\], single value, String
-2.  \[“opendam.org”, “NameQualifier”\], single value, String
+3.  \[“opendma.org”, “NameQualifier”\], single value, String
-3.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object as defined in §8.3
+4.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object as defined in §8.3
-4.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects as defined in §8.4
+5.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects as defined in §8.4
-5.  \[“opendam.org”, “DisplayName”\], single value, String
+6.  \[“opendma.org”, “DisplayName”\], single value, String
-6.  \[“opendma.org”, “Properties”\], multi value, Reference, as defined in §9
+7.  \[“opendma.org”, “Properties”\], multi value, Reference to property info objects as defined in §9

 These constraints apply to the properties:

-- “Class”, “Name” and “NameQualifier” may not be null (empty).
+- All properties except “Aspects” and “Parent” must not be null.
+“Properties” still may contain 0 elements.

 - The restrictions of “Parent” are defined in §8.